XCVG/commoncore-modules/README.md

-# Extra Modules for CommonCore RPG Libraries for Unity
+# Extra Modules for CommonCore Framework for Unity

 ## Introduction

-Extra modules for [CommonCore RPG Library](https://github.com/XCVG/commoncore/).
+Extra modules for [CommonCore](https://github.com/XCVG/commoncore/).
 Each folder contains a module that can be added.

 ## Module Listing